 - Many different techniques – pick, slapping, fingerstyle as well as various types of articulations such as staccato, legato, slide, gliss and many more.

-- Round-Robin algorithm applied all over for even more realism, so that no 2 notes sound the same, even with reapeated notes.
+- Round-Robin algorithm applied all over for even more realism, so that no 2 notes sound the same, even with repeated notes.

-In terms of numbers, here’s what you get:
+In terms of the actual numbers, here’s what you get: